MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 There are five pixel *conversion* modes:

--  draw an image without transformation and without global alpha blending: copy a pixel from a format to the destination format (LCD format)
+-  draw an image without transformation and without global alpha blending: copy a pixel from a format to the destination format (display format)
--  draw an image without transformation and with global alpha blending: copy a pixel with alpha blending from a format to the destination format (LCD format)
+-  draw an image without transformation and with global alpha blending: copy a pixel with alpha blending from a format to the destination format (display format)
--  draw an image with transformation and with or without alpha blending: draw an ARGB8888 pixel in destination format (LCD format)
+-  draw an image with transformation and with or without alpha blending: draw an ARGB8888 pixel in destination format (display format)
 -  load a ``ResourceImage`` with an output format: convert an ARGB8888 pixel to the output format
 -  read a pixel from an image (``Image.readPixel()`` or to draw an image with transformation or to convert an image): read any pixel formats and convert it in ARGB8888